 Step 1: Buy chips

-To play blackjack at a casino, you will need to purchase chips to bet with.
 In a physical casino, you can buy chips at the cage or directly at the blackjack table by placing cash on the table and asking the dealer to exchange it for chips.
 When you are finished playing, you can exchange your remaining chips for cash at the cage.

 At an online casino, you can deposit money into your account and start playing blackjack immediately.
 When you are finished playing, any remaining funds will be automatically returned to your account.
 You do not need to exchange virtual chips for cash.